pnicto/CSF364-Assignment-1/md_docs/analysis.md

 ### First Variation

 This implementation outputs the all the points that lie on the convex hull but at the cost of a greater time complexity than the original implementation.
-The calculated time complexity of this algorithm comes out to be \f$O(h(n + nlogn))\f$.
+The calculated time complexity of this algorithm comes out to be \f$O(nhlogn))\f$.

 ### Second Variation